 We apply our trip planner for a particular Monday in data set (8th April 2013) and compute routes from a fixed start to a fixed target at different time stamps.
-Figure 7 shows that different routes are calculated depending on the traffic situation.
+Figure 4 shows that different routes are calculated depending on the traffic situation.
+Congested street segments are avoided and different routes are suggested.